reginaldford/bounce/README.md

 # Bounce Encryption Tool

 Bounce is an open-source encryption program designed around an extremely simple algorithm.
-Bounce is meant for academic research as well as a showcase of a reversable hash that will be used in the SMS programming language.
+Bounce is meant for academic research as well as a showcase of a reversible hash that will be used in the SMS programming language.
 It is a simple command line tool for POSIX environments.
 This program allows you to generate a 256-byte key and use it to encrypt or decrypt files.
 Bounce is released under the BSD 2-Clause License.
+Binary executables are available in the releases section.

 ## Key Features